-The area even has a historical site Yutenji Temple and a huge park Rinshinomori Park to spend time away from the hustle and bustle of the city.
+The area even has a historical site Yutenji Temple and the huge Rinshinomori Park to spend time away from the hustle and bustle of the city.

-This is one of the best and the most expensive neighborhoods of Tokyo with a collection of buildings and skyscrapers.
+This is one of the best and the most expensive neighborhoods of Tokyo with many buildings and skyscrapers.
 It may be a bit of a drag during the day, it comes to life as the sun sets.

-The neighborhood is lined by hundreds of stylish restaurants, bars, and izakayas frequented by trendy and hip locals that encourage you to be a little adventurous yourself.
+The neighborhood is lined by hundreds of stylish restaurants, bars, and izakayas frequented by trendy and hip locals that encourage you to be a little adventurous.